[Updated April 2022] Neighbourhood Guide: Yaletown

 For all the party people in the house – well, at least those with well-paying jobs – Yaletown should be high on your list for living your best life.
-Railway loading docks, that hearken back to the 19th century, have been transformed into some of the city’s top restaurants, bars and nightclubs, not to mention ground zero for all your waxing and cosmetic dentistry needs.
+Railway loading docks that hearken back to the 19th century, have been transformed into some of the city’s top restaurants, bars and nightclubs, not to mention ground zero for all your waxing and cosmetic dentistry needs.
 Former warehouses along Nelson and Mainland have been converted into pricey industrial lofts, forming the core of Yaletown.
-Other newer, upscale developments hem this historic area, offering additional housing options to city dwellers.
+Other newer, upscale developments hem this historic area, offering additional housing options to those looking for an urban experience.

 Despite having more nightlife options than most other ‘hoods, Yaletown is remarkably well-suited to young families as well, with many parks, the Roundhouse Community Centre, daycare and schools within its boundaries.
 The mix of old and new architecture, industrial brick and gleaming new windows, tech companies and their workers, salons and their Insta-worthy clientele, all make for a diverse, lively neighbourhood.

 Table of Contents

 Search houses, rooms, condos and apartments for rent.
 Chat instantly with verified landlords.
 Apply to multiple listings.
 Save your chat history & signed documents all on one platform.

 Location: Where is Yaletown?